-On April 18, 2018, the Company acquired all of the equity interests in the Metronode group of companies ("Metronode") from the Ontario Teachers' Pension Plan Board for a cash purchase price of A\$1.035 billion or approximately \$805.6 million at the exchange rate in effect on April 18, 2018 (the "Metronode Acquisition").
-Metronode owned and operated 10 data centers in six metro areas in Australia.
+On April 18, 2018, the Company acquired all of the equity interests in Metronode from the Ontario Teachers' Pension Plan Board for a cash purchase price of \$1.034 billion or approximately \$804.6 million at the exchange rate in effect on April 18, 2018 (the "Metronode Acquisition").
+Metronode operated10 data centers in six metro areas in Australia.
 The acquisition supports the Company's ongoing global expansion to meet customer demand in the Asia-Pacific region.
-Metronode's operating results will be reported in the Asia-Pacific region following the date of acquisition.
-The Metronode Acquisition constitutes a business under the accounting standard for business combinations and, therefore, will be accounted for as a business combination using the acquisition method of accounting.
-Goodwill from the acquisition of Metronode is not expected to be deductible for local tax purposes and is attributable to the Company's Asia-Pacific region.
-The valuation of assets acquired and liabilities assumed are still being appraised by a third-party and as such, the purchase price allocation is not yet complete.